 Commercial Tourist (CT) - The Commercial Tourist land use designation allows for tourist-related commercial uses such as hotels, golf courses, recreation, and amusement facilities.
 Commercial Tourist uses will be permitted based on their compatibility with surrounding land uses.
-FAR range from 0.2 to 0.35.
+Floor area ratios FAR range from 0.2 to 0.35.

 Commercial Office (CO) - The Commercial Office land use designation allows for a variety of office uses, including financial institutions, legal services, insurance services, and other office and support services.
 Commercial Office uses will be permitted based on their compatibility with surrounding land uses.
-FAR range from 0.35 to 1.0.
+Floor area ratios FAR range from 0.35 to 1.0.